promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 {% comment %}

 {% tip %}
-By default every GigaSpaces component (Client, Lookup Service, GSC, GSM) look for a lookup service using the multicast discovery protocol.
+By default every GigaSpaces XAP component (Client, Lookup Service, GSC, GSM) look for a lookup service using the multicast discovery protocol.
 This has some overhead.
 If you would like to avoid this overhead (both on the client side and Lookup Service, GSC, GSM), you should disable the multicast discovery using the following system property:
 `com.gs.multicast.enabled=false`

 In such a case, make sure clients have their lookup locators set correctly to have the lookup service machine names or IP listed.